 Key Quotes in The HP Way

-David never shies away from discussing profit.
+David Packard never shies away from discussing profit.
 This is one of several lines on this topic in the book.

 Profit is the measure of our contribution to our customers—it is a measure of what our customers are willing to pay us over and above the actual cost of an instrument.
 Only to the extent that we can do something worthwhile, can provide more for the customer, will he year in and year out pay us enough so we have something left over.
 So profit is the measure of how well we work together.
 It is really the final measure because, if we cannot do these things so the customer will pay us, our work is futile.